 Sometimes, you won’t know if a cat has been burned.
 If your cat doesn’t feel any pain, it won’t yowl or cry.
 This will change after the event, though.

 Burns on a cat’s skin can become tender.
 The physical symptoms of a burn are quite evident.
 These include:

 - Reluctance to be touched

-- Black, charred skin (particularly apparent in severe burns)
+- Black, charred skin (when he has severe burns)

 - Blisters on the skin

 - First-degree burns are superficial injuries.
-They’ll leave the skin red, and singe fur.
+They’ll leave the skin red and singe fur.
 They’ll also hurt.
 No permanent damage will be done.
-Your cat’s skin will heal, and their fur will re-grow.
+Your cat’s skin will heal, and its fur will regrow.

-- Second-degree burns will manifest as blistered skin as well as redness.
-This suggests that the burns have penetrated your cat’s exterior, and damaged them beneath the skin.
-Expect a cat with second-degree burns to yowl; they hurt a lot.
+- Second-degree burns will lead to blistered skin, as well as redness.
+This suggests that the burns have penetrated your cat’s exterior and damaged them beneath the skin.
+Expect a cat with second-degree burns to yowl as they hurt a lot.

 - Third-degree burns are a medical emergency.
-The burns will penetrate all layers of skin, and potentially lead to nerve damage.
-Third-degree burns are marked by charred, blackened skin.
+The burns will penetrate all layers of skin and potentially lead to nerve damage.
+These are marked by charred, blackened skin.

-It’s unlikely that a burn or scald from a radiator will extend beyond first-degree burns.
-They may reach second-degree status, in some extreme cases.
+It’s unlikely that a burn or scald from a radiator will extend beyond first-degree burns but may reach second-degree status in some extreme cases.

-Limit your cat’s direct contact with a heat source, and provide protection where applicable.
-This will keep your cat cozy and safe throughout the winter months.
+Limit your cat’s direct contact with a heat source and provide it with protection when possible.
+This will keep your cat warm and safe throughout the colder winter months.